jeanochs/pitch-and-fix-hackathon/Notes.md

-# Notes fo Changes and Suggested Upgrades
+# Notes of Changes and Suggested Upgrades

 **<center>Pitch-and-Fix Hackathon</center>**